His, Hers and the Truth

 If you do play with your pet after they have just eaten, wash your hands, and any other parts of your body they licked, with soap and water.

 CHILL foods promptly.
-Cold temperatures slow the growth of harmful.
+Cold temperatures slow the growth of harmful bacteria.
 Cold air must circulate to help keep food safe, so do not over fill the refrigerator.
 Maintain the refrigerator temperature at 5 deg Celsius or below.
 Place an appliance thermometer in the rear portion of the refrigerator, and monitor regularly.
 Maintain the freezer temperature at -18 deg Celsius or below.

 - Refrigerate and/or freeze meat, poultry, eggs and other perishables as soon as possible after purchasing, yours and your fur kids;